-Many entrepreneurs rely on expensive debt when launching or in the early stages of their business.
-If those debt obligations are cutting into cash flow, refinancing can help you save big.
+Many entrepreneurs accumulate debt when launching or in the early stages of their business.
+If those debt obligations are cutting into cash flow, refinancing with a loan that has better rates and terms may help you save.

-A bank term loan can cover costs related to hiring like recruitment, training, salary, and beneﬁts.
+A bank term loan may help cover costs related to hiring like recruitment, training, salary, and beneﬁts.

 Business equipment includes tangible property (other than land or buildings) used for operations.
 Examples include computers, machines, tools, and vehicles.

-A bank term loan can finance marketing efforts to build your brand, attract customers, and increase sales.
+A bank term loan can finance marketing efforts that may help to build your brand, attract customers, and increase sales.

-If you need to increase existing inventory or expand your product line, funds from a bank term loan can cover the costs.
+If you need to increase inventory or expand your product line, funds from a business term loan may help cover the costs.

-If you need funds for remodeling, bathroom updates, or other space improvements, consider a Bank Term loan from a bank in the SmartBiz Loans network.
-Construction can also be used to make your place of business safe in the times of the COVID pandemic.
+If you need funds for remodeling or renovations, consider a business term loan from a bank in the SmartBiz network.

-Funds from a bank in the SmartBiz network can be used to purchase an additional business.
+Term loan funds may be used to purchase an additional business.
 However, funds cannot be used for a new business purchase.
-If you have questions, please ask your SmartBiz Loans relationship manager for specifics.
+If you have questions, please ask your SmartBiz relationship manager for specifics.

-How to apply for a bank term loan
+How to apply for a business term loan

 Ask yourself, why do I need this loan?

-Lenders will ask your reason for seeking funding and you should have your answer nailed down.
+Lenders will ask your reason for seeking funding and you should be ready to give a clear answer.
 Your purpose for seeking a loan will help you identify whether you’re trying to fill a short-term or a long-term financial need.

 Prepare your business plan

-A business plan might be required.
-Some financial institutions or other lenders will not invest in your company unless you present a business plan that demonstrates your steps to success.
+SmartBiz does not require borrowers to present a business plan.
+However, some financial institutions or other lenders won’t invest in your company unless you present a business plan that demonstrates how you’ll achieve success and growth.